HL7/davinci-pct/input/pagecontent/formal_specification.md

 </p>
 </blockquote>

-Notes:
-* The returned AEOBBundle SHALL include the current results for all submitted items and/or services.
+Note: The returned AEOBBundle SHALL include the current results for all submitted items and/or services.

 #### AEOB Request / Respnse example